 The lacing system does take a bit of practice if you spend most of the time with traditional laces.
 The adjustment clips open and close easily and make quick work of any needed adjustments.
 Also, the inside upper lace hook does take a couple tries to get used to.
 After my first few hikes I became more than comfortable using these quick adjustment laces.

 Specs on the Oboz Crest Low Waterproof taken from Oboz

 - High density EVA sculpted arch

 - Nylon shank offers added support between heel and forefoot

 Final Thoughts on the Oboz Crest Low Waterproof Hiking Shoes

 Although the high country here in Colorado is still pretty socked in, where I really believe this shoe will shine is in backpacking.
 It is lightweight enough to feel good for many miles and heavy duty enough for me to feel confident while under-load of a heavy pack.
-Only if I was going off trail in really rugged conditions would I feel the need for mid or high top hiking boot.
+Only if I was going off-trail in really rugged conditions would I feel the need for a mid or high top hiking boot.
 You better believe the Oboz Crest Low Waterproof hiking shoe will have its place on my first backpacking trip of the season.

 For more information on the Oboz Crest Low, visit obozfootwear.com